a-sansom/commerce_admin_order/README.txt

   'Order created via admin payment updated'
   'Order created via admin payment deleted'

+The 'is admin order' boolean flag is made available to be displayed in Views in the 'Commerce order' group as a field, 'Admin order?'.

 For existing orders, as there's no way of knowing if they were created via the admin form, the module adds a form that lists current orders that are not recorded as being admin orders and lets the user mark them as 'admin orders'.